anymod/guide/docs/examples/jsx.md

 ### 3. Add some JSX

-Let's add some React JSX to our mod:
+Add the JSX below to your mod.
+A few features of React JSX highlighted here are:

 - Lines 12 & 14: Return HTML elements directly.
 In line 12, call a function inside of curly braces (`{formatName(user)}`) and insert the result into the element.
 - Line 17: Define an element by calling a function with different inputs.